 When I go to different places I always ask for English information.
 About 50% of the places I visit have English information.
 My Japanese is alright but reading kanji is a chore.
 Anyway, luckily the man behind the counter had an information sheet.

 The mythical 13th Emperor at that time was Seimu.
 I say mythical as emperors and empresses before Jimmu in 660AD are found in the mythical scrolls called the Kojiki which contains the very early accounts of Japan but were not written until about the 8th century.
+So, on with the story.
 Apparently an Indian Buddhist monk named Seiga Hojisei (which sounds very Japanese to me) came to Kyushu on the request from the local lord named Ikazuchi Daigongen.
 It also say that Seiga Hojisei hand carved the main Buddha statue by hand which stands 16ft tall in the main hall.

 This story again raises more questions.
 First, Japan had just progressed from the Jomon into the Yayoi period.
 There were not yet any social nobility class.
 The Yayoi brought agriculture from Korea including rice farming.
 The system of nobility didn’t start until at least the end of the Yayoi period in around 300AD.
 Second, China had only been introduced to Buddhism around the same time, how could an Indian Buddhist possibly know about the existence of Japan when there is only limited knowledge about Japan in China?
 Finally, how could a local lord know of the existence of an Indian monk when interaction between the Chinese nobility and the Yamato ruling class was also very limited?